plotly/academy/_react/part-1.md

 );
 ```

+Using JSX is a bit tricky, since it's a non-standard extension of JavaScript no browser will understand it.
+This means we have to *transpile* our code with a build tool – thankfully, `react.jsbin.com` does that for us automatically, so we don't have to worry about that for now.
+Simply write JSX in there and it's going to work!

 Passing properties to our components is as easy as writing them as attributes on these HTML-like tags, and to add children we simply wrap them!
-The nice thing about JSX is, since it is transpiled to JavaScript, we can use JavaScript code in JSX by wrapping it in curly braces.
+The nice thing about JSX is that we can use JavaScript code in JSX by wrapping it in curly braces.

 Lets convert our `Wrapper` component to use JSX: